|

 [28 year old Sudanese maternity hospital resident, interview p.
 155, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]

-mothers, aunts and sisters have been doing this for years and no one was
+"Our mothers, aunts and sisters have been doing this for years and no one was complaining."

 [Dr. Munir Fawzi, Gynecologist at Cairos Ain Shams University, Dallas Morning News, 12/25/96]